Massachusetts General Hospital

-Recent emails from the Computer History Museum have confirmed they have a PDP-7 in storage, having originally been at The Massachusetts General Hospital, it is one of two delivered to the hospital in 1965-66.
+Emails from the Computer History Museum have confirmed they have a PDP-7 in storage, having originally been at Massachusetts General Hospital, it is one of two delivered to the hospital in 1965-66.
 The machine in photo (right), we think is probably S#33, CHM have checked their machine in storage but a matching serial number has not been found, so it is now unlikely that we will find out which of S#33 or S#103 the photo actually is.
-Either way the machine in the picture does not appear to be complete as it is missing it's tape drives.
+Either way the machine in the picture does not appear to be complete as it is missing its tape drives.

 The PDP-7 Service list (1972) shows that machine #33 was shipped to the Massachusetts General Hospital in July 1965 and consisted of the following options -

-For descriptions of the above options see the full PDP-7 options list here.
+For descriptions of the above options see the full PDP-7 options list.

-If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please let us know here.
+If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please contact us.

 Documents associated with PDP-7 S#33 - (see below)